warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 -	There is an index already defined, with all the sort fields in the same order.
 -	Each object in the sort array has a single key.

-<aside class="warning">If an object in the sort array does not have a single key, the resulting sort order is implementation specific and might change.</aside>
+If an object in the sort array does not have a single key, the resulting sort order is implementation specific and might change.

-<aside>Currently, Mango does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.</aside>
+Currently, Mango does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.

 If the direction is ascending, you can use a string instead of an object to specify the sort fields.